Samar-Bons/Samar-Bons/README.md

 - 👋 Hi, I’m @Samar-Bons
-- 👀 I’m interested in applying Machine Learning to solve real-world problems.
+- 👀 I’m an AI fluent software architect
-- 🌱 I’m currently learning how to create an intelligent chatbot.
-I am also trying to figure out a way to do a Django implementation of my CLI script.
+- 🌱 After spending a long time on privte enterprise projects, now I am back to working on my own projects in public Github.
-- 💞️ I’m looking to collaborate on applications which utilize machine learning solutions in order to make the world an easier place to live in.
+- 💞️ I’m looking to collaborate on applications which utilize AI agents in order to make the world an easier place to live in.
 - 📫 How to reach me: samarjitbons@gmail.com

 <!---